proxystore/proxystore/docs/guides/endpoints.md

    to improve log readability.
 2. **UUID:** primary identifier of the endpoint.
 The relay server will use this UUID to keep track of endpoints.
-3. **Host address:** host address of the Quart app for the endpoint.
+3. **Host address:** address of the host the endpoint was last started on.
-   Defaults to the IP address of host the endpoint is configured on.
-   Note: this address is only used by clients within the local network and can be set to *localhost* if the client and endpoints are on the same host.
+   Each time the endpoint is started, this address is updated.
-4. **Port:** port the Quart app for the endpoint will listening on.
-Defaults to 9753.
+4. **Port:** port the endpoint will listening on.
+Defaults to 8765.
 5. **Relay server address**: address of relay server to use for peer connections.
 All endpoints that may peer with each other must use the same relay server.
 Relay servers are optional, and if unspecified, the endpoint will operate without peering functionalities.

+An up-to-date configuration description can found in the [`EndpointConfig`][proxystore.endpoint.config.EndpointConfig] docstring.

 Starting the endpoint will load the configuration from the ProxyStore home directory, initialize the endpoint, and start a Quart app using the host and